Have questions? We have answers.

 Are there any requirements to maintain my designation once I have earned it?

 Yes, recertification is required to maintain your designation.
-The College’s PACE (Professional Achievement of Continuing Education) program is being phased out and replaced with a new Professional Recertification Program.
+The College’s PACE (Professional Achievement of Continuing Education) program is being phased out and replaced with the expanded Professional Recertification Program, which takes effect Jan.
+1, 2017.

 CFP® Certification Curriculum Students